 RoomSync enables you to set up a profile, list your living must-haves, and connect with other students on the app.
 Here, you can message other students about their living preferences, and, hopefully, find others with the same wants and needs.

 Another great resource for incoming freshmen is Instagram.
-Each year, an account is made to highlight students who will be attending UF in the coming year.
-You can look at @ufco.2026 and @ufclassof25 as examples.
+Each year, an account is made to highlight students who will be attending UF in the coming year (ex: @ufclassof28).
 Through these accounts, you can find incoming students who have similar majors or similar interests and DM them about rooming together.

 Step 4: Make Sure It’s a Good Fit